-There are two sides to every fisherman: one that simply enjoys being on the water (hoping to catch a fish), and the other that desperately wants to know how to put more fish in the net.
+There are two sides to every fisherman: one that simply enjoys being on the water (hoping to catch a fish), and the other that desperately wants to know how to put more trout in the net.

-Ironically, the technical side is what brings the mystery into fishing.
+Ironically, the technical side is what brings a mystery into fishing.
 “Catch more fish” becomes a riddle to solve.
-Better yet, fishing is something that will never be solved, even though tremendous progress can be made.
+But fishing is something that will never be solved, although tremendous progress can be made.
 The results are tangible — you catch more fish.
 And yet they’re elusive — this worked yesterday and now it won’t work today.

 Enjoy the day.

 T R O U T B I T T E N

 Another winner Domenick.
 I’m one of those that just enjoys being out, getting my hands wet.
 Not to say I don’t appreciate catching a fish (I’m not totally crazy) but my day is made by participating.
 At my age I’ve learned that anything more than that usually come with a price.

 My balance is more on the side of maniacal obsession with catching more trout